visgl/luma.gl/docs/api-guide/rendering.md

 A default Framebuffer should not be manually resized.

-### Reading, copying or blitting data from a Framebuffer attachment.

-- For reading data into CPU memory check [`readPixelsToArray`](/docs/api-reference-v8/webgl-legacy/classes/moving-data)
-- For reading into a Buffer object (GPU memory), doesn't result in CPU and GPU sync, check [`readPixelsToBuffer`](/docs/api-reference-v8/webgl-legacy/classes/moving-data)
-- For reading into a Texture object (GPU memory), doesn't result in CPU and GPU sync, check [`copyToTexture`](/docs/api-reference-v8/webgl-legacy/classes/moving-data)
-- For blitting between framebuffers (WebGL 2), check [`blit`](/docs/api-reference-v8/webgl-legacy/classes/moving-data)

 ### Framebuffer Attachment Values (TBD)

 The following values can be provided for each attachment point